Available to Robert Half and Protiviti employees and Full-Time Engagement Professionals — refer to your benefits guide for the plans available to you.

 When you open an HSA, HSA Bank is required to verify your identity as part of the federal Patriot Act.
 You’ll need to provide a valid physical mailing address, not a P.O. box.
 If there are questions about your personal information as a result of the Patriot Act inquiries, HSA Bank will contact you directly by mail.

 If your identity isn’t verified by HSA Bank or if you fail to comply with the information requests, your HSA will be terminated if you haven’t resolved your account after 90 days, and contributions will become taxable.
-For help re-electing an HSA, go to the Empyrean Benefits Enrollment platform or call 1.855.RHI-BENE.
+For help re-electing an HSA, go to Empyrean Benefits Enrollment platform or call 1.855.RHI-BENE.

 You can contribute to the HSA to help pay for eligible medical, dental, vision and prescription drug expenses, now or in the future.
 The company may contribute too.
 How do I earn company contributions?